geeksoflondon/trip/tobring.markdown

 * Probably some spirits including one which is bright orange
 * Lots of water, juices and soft drinks too!
 * Piles of excellent fruit
-* Chocolates, Sweets and Biscuits
+* Chocolates, sweets and biscuits

 ##Other

-What ever you like but you will need to be able to carry it all the way to Delft.
-Their are no shops nearby the Armoury with the town centre being about a 20 minute walk.
+Whatever you like but you will need to be able to carry it all the way to Delft.
+Their are no shops near to the Armoury and the town centre is about a 20 minute walk.

 ##Questions?

-We are here to help just email help@geeksoflondon.com or find us in #geeksoflondon on freenode!
+We are here to help just email help@geeksoflondon.com or find us in [#geeksoflondon](irc://irc.freenode.net/geeksoflondon) on freenode!